It's conquered war zones and deserts. Britain is easy

 Visibility is good, for a vehicle competing with vans – the rear view mirror is large, like the door mirrors, and you can open half of the bulkhead mesh for an unobstructed view on the passenger side; the translucent nature of the covered windows allows visibility of lights over the shoulder, too, for keeping an eye on blind spots.

 There's also a pop-out conversation mirror in the roof that provides a wide-angle view of the load area.
-You will rely on those large door mirrors, though, as there are no reversing aids as standard.
+You will rely on those large door mirrors, though, as there are no reversing aids as standard on the Utilty specification.
+Active models get rear parking sensors and a reversing camera, however.

 Land Cruiser Commercial in the space race